 Is an electric car safe in a crash?

-What happens to electric-car batteries in a crash?
-Don't worry; the answer is reassuring...
+What happens to electric cars and their batteries in a crash?
+Don't worry, the answer is reassuring…

-Back in 2017, there were more than 180,000 road accidents in the UK.
-While most of these were minor bumps and scrapes, there's no getting away from the fact that more serious prangs are a daily occurrence.
+In 2021, more than 100,000 road accidents were reported across England, Scotland and Wales.
+While some of these undoubtedly resulted in some minor bumps and scrapes, there's no getting away from the fact serious accidents and casualties on UK roads are a daily occurrence.

 How safe are electric cars?

-When measuring both occupant and pedestrian safety, the overriding authority on the subject is the Euro NCAP (the European New Car Assessment Programme).
-This is an independent vehicle safety body that oversees official crash-testing of new cars.
-Most electric and hybrid cars on sale today have received the top, five-star, rating from Euro NCAP.
-For example, the Renault ZOE, Nissan Leaf, Tesla Model S, Hyundai Ioniq Electric and Mitsubishi Outlander PHEV all received five-star ratings.
+When measuring both occupant and pedestrian safety, the overriding authority on the subject is Euro NCAP (the European New Car Assessment Programme).
+This is an independent vehicle safety body that oversees official crash-testing of new cars and gives each model it tests (and any of their mechanically-identical sister cars) a star rating out of five and individual scores for adult occupant protection, child occupant protection, vulnerable road user protection and safety assist technology.

-What this means is that, in the event of an accident, they protect both occupants and pedestrians extremely well, and feature technology that aims to prevent collisions from happening at all.
-As well as AEB, lane-keep assistance, blind-spot monitoring and speed-limit recognition systems are all becoming more and more common.
+What this means is that, in the event of an accident, these electric cars can protect both occupants and pedestrians extremely well, and feature technology that aims to prevent collisions from happening in the first place.
+Euro NCAP does tighten its criteria and update its testing procedure from time to time though, to get more thorough and detailed results.

 Can electric cars catch fire?
 What happens to electric-car batteries in a crash?

 Yes, they can.
-Just like petrol and diesel cars, electric vehicles carry a small risk of catching fire.
+Just like petrol and diesel cars, electric vehicles carry a small fire risk.
 However, while the petrol in a normal car requires a spark or flame to ignite, the lithium-ion batteries on board electric vehicles do not.
-Although manufacturers and battery makers have made huge strides in improving vehicle safety, a violent crash in an electric vehicle can still result in the car catching fire.
-This can happen if the battery short circuits and heats up.
-Lithium-ion batteries are susceptible to heat and if they warm up too much, they can ignite.
+Instead, a violent crash in an electric vehicle can result in the car catching fire if the battery short circuits and heats up.
+Lithium-ion batteries are susceptible to heat and if they get too hot, they can ignite.

 If one cell catches fire, there can be a chain reaction within the whole battery resulting in the vehicle catching fire.
 However, it must be stressed that manufacturers have made huge strides in ensuring this doesn’t happen.
-Manufacturers like Tesla and Nissan have built in fail-safe circuitry that shuts down the battery when its voltage increases beyond safe limits.
+Car makers like Tesla and Nissan have built in fail-safe circuitry that shuts down the battery when its voltage increases beyond safe limits.
+As such, it’s very unlikely that an EV will catch fire, even in the most severe accidents.

 Manufacturers have also provided guidance for emergency crews on how to handle electric and hybrid vehicle fires.
 They highlight areas that can be cut and areas that cannot, with the latter including areas that have high voltage wires running through them.